-How bloggers come under the spotlight
+How secular bloggers claimed spotlight

 The Amar Desh blunders

-When at its peak, the leader of the movement, Imran H Sarkar, called on the public to boycott Amar Desh newspaper, a right-leaning opposition mouthpiece, accusing it of supporting the imprisoned leaders of the Jamaat-e-Islami party.
+When at its peak, the leader of the Shahbag movement, Imran H Sarkar, called on the public to boycott Amar Desh newspaper, a right-leaning opposition mouthpiece, accusing it of supporting the imprisoned leaders of the Jamaat-e-Islami party.

-Perhaps incensed by the call of boycott, the paper, wildly popular among opposition supporters, ran a series of reports about atheist bloggers, who, like many others, were involved in the protest.
+Perhaps incensed by the call of boycott, the paper, wildly popular among opposition supporters, ran a series of reports about atheist bloggers, who, like many other quarters, were involved in the protest.
 In a clear bid to thwart the popularity of the movement, which many opposition supporters initially endorsed, the reports published by Amar Desh contained transcripts of what the bloggers wrote in their blogs.
 The raw transcripts, which included gross insults of god and Islam’s prophet Muhammad, appalled many in the god-fearing country.

 The rise of Hefazat-e-Islami